 Chicago now ranks second in the nation in the number of fast-growing small businesses.
-To connect our students to the city's entrepreneurial community, we partner with startup spaces, connect students with internships, and run the Illinois Small Business Development Center right here under our own roof.
-Our Institute for Entrepreneurial Studies hosts an annual Startup Challenge, and offers innovation incubators, business plan support and many other resources that put our students on the fast track to starting their own businesses.
+To immerse our students in the city's entrepreneurial community, we partner with startup hubs, connect students with internships, and run the Illinois Small Business Development Center right here under our own roof.
+Our Institute for Entrepreneurial Studies hosts an annual Startup Challenge, and offers innovation incubators, business plan support, and many other resources that put our students on the fast track to starting their own businesses.

 Entrepreneurs don't follow a career path—they make their own.
 At UIC Business, we understand the drive and determination that makes an entrepreneur successful, and we provide the resources and directions to transform their goals into reality.

 Students in the bachelor of entrepreneurship program gain knowledge of business planning, financing, marketing, management, information technology and consulting.
 You'll learn how to apply this knowledge to new ventures, small enterprises and family businesses.

 For a full list of curriculum requirements, visit the UIC Catalog.

 For a full list of course offered, visit the Course Catalog.